wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/camera-settings.rst

 --------

 .. image:: images/camera-settings/exposure.png
+   :alt: The Image Appearance section has a bunch of settings that can be tuned as described below.

 The brightness or exposure of the image also has an impact on the colors being reported.
 The issue is that as overall brightness increases, color saturation will start to drop.
 Lets look at an example to see how this occurs.
 A saturated red object placed in front of the camera will return an RGB measurement high in red and low in the other two e.g. (220, 20, 30).
 As overall white lighting increases, the RGB value increases to (240, 40, 50), then (255, 80, 90), then (255, 120, 130), and then (255, 160, 170).
 Once the red component is maximized, additional light can only increase the blue and green, and acts to dilute the measured color and lower the saturation.
 If the point is to identify the red object, it is useful to adjust the exposure to avoid diluting your principal color.
 The desired image will look somewhat dark except for the colored shine.